ClearEyesFullHearts/asyncapi-middleware/README.md

 Create routes and validation for an express-like async server

 ## Summary
-This module will automatically adds parameters and message validators to your express-like async application (see [kafka-express](https://www.npmjs.com/package/kafka-express) or [rabbitmq-express](https://www.npmjs.com/package/rabbitmq-express)) from an [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/v2.6.0) definition file.
+This module will automatically adds parameters, headers and message validators to your express-like async application (see [kafka-express](https://www.npmjs.com/package/kafka-express) or [rabbitmq-express](https://www.npmjs.com/package/rabbitmq-express)) from an [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/v2.6.0) definition file.
 It will also mount your own middlewares if asked.
 Freely inspired by [swagger-tools](https://www.npmjs.com/package/swagger-tools)

 # Usage